trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/optimize.md

      --output hello_world_kernel_installer.hex --preimages-dir preimages/
    ```

-   In the next section, you originate this hex version of the installer kernel on layer 1.
+   In the next section, you originate this hex-encoded installer kernel on layer 1.